ISIL-ESTE/Student-Workflow-Organizer/CONTRIBUTING.md

   ```

   - In GitHub, send a pull request to `ISIL-ESTE/Student-Workflow-Organizer:main`.
-  - if your pr includes mutiple tasks create a draft pull request with a task list in order for other members to track the issue progress
+  - if your pr includes multiple tasks and you're not done yet, consider creating a draft pull request with a task list to allow other members to track the issue's progress
 - If we suggest changes, then
   - Make the required updates.
   - Make sure the tests are still passing